ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## Version -04 to -05 ## {#sec-04-05}

 * Error handling and error code for failed PoP verification at the AS.

+* Extended definition of the parameters "to_rs" and "from_rs".

 * Fixes and presentation improvements in the IANA considerations.